-All applications for driver's licences and renewals must be made on Melton Borough Council application forms.
-Licences are issued for one year.

-All licences will be issued, as far as possible, within 5 working days of receipt of all the documentation.
+All applications must be made on Melton Borough Council application forms.
+Licences will be issued, as far as possible, within 5 working days of receipt of all the documentation.

-3.10 Renewals
+3.12 Renewals

 If the driver's licence has expired, the full application process must be repeated, unless there are exceptional circumstances.